dev-null-and-associates/cuddly-rotary-phone/DFD_Reflections.md

 So overall, I would say it was a good place to start from, but would need to be expanded upon to have a more complete picture of the threat landscape.

+## Matthew Vandergriff Reflections
+I thought this was an interesting project, in that it showed how succinct a drawing can be, and then putting it through the threat modeling tool, the volume of threats that can be generated was startling.
+Just looking at the number of threats, it really was much bigger than what I thought would come out.
+Much bigger than what I could think of, just looking at the DFD.
+I thought the tool worked out well, and was fairly straight forward.
+Being able to run the tool through, and what threats popped out, made me look closer at the DFD, and think about what maybe needed changing.